Braids, conformal module and entropy: Lattices and double branched coverings

-In other words, the involution $\iota$ fixes the projection to ${\mathbb P}^1$ of the double branched covering and switches the sheets over each point.
-Hence, it fixes each of the four branch points and no other point.
+The involution $\iota$ extends to an involution of ${Y}({\Lambda})$, denoted also by $\iota$.
+By \eqref{eqEl39a} the involution $\iota$ fixes the projection to ${\mathbb P}^1$ of each point of the double branched covering space $Y(\Lambda)$, and interchanges the sheets over each point.
+Hence, it fixes each of the three finite branch points, it also fixes $\infty$, and it does not fix any other point.